pagopa/io-ipatente/README.md

 ### 🚧 Work in Progress 🚧
 This repository contains the code of the iPatente services that will be exposed as web applications through the App IO *services*.

-1. `apps/my-vehicles` that exposes the web application for "I miei veicoli" service.
+1. `apps/vehicles` that exposes the web application for "I tuoi veicoli" service.
 2. `apps/prj-name` tbd

 These web applications are all [NextJS](https://nextjs.org/) projects.